oknott14/ResumeProjects/README.md

 ABOUT MYSELF

-I am currently a junior attending the University of Maryland College Park.
+I am currently a senior attending the University of Maryland College Park.
 My major is Computer Science with a concentration in Mathematics.
 Within my major, my interests include application development, big data, human-computer interaction, and machine learning.
-Personally, I love to fish, ski, surf, listen to music, and read books or articles.
+Personally, I love to fish, ski, surf, and listen to music, and read.
 I am always trying to learn something new and interesting.
 Furthermore, I try to always challenge myself.
 Through my studies at UMD, I have realized that there is no better feeling than conquering a difficult problem.
-As a Junior, I am currently looking for internships for Summer 2021.
-Ideally, I would like an internship where I am constantly learning and working in an interactive environment.
-Whether it is done online or in person, I prefer working as part of a cohesive team with a common goal.
-I am highly motivated and willing to take on any necessary tasks.
+As a senior, I am currently looking for job opportunities starting in the summer of 2022.
+I have experience with more than 13 languages.
+Most recently I have worked with C# and Microsoft's ASP.Net.

 Thank you for considering me, I hope to hear from you soon!